HTenkanen/mobility-course/source/index.rst

 This website is a living document that changes slightly each time I teach these materials.
 However, all the earlier versions of the site are available from here:

+- `Materials for workshop at Aalto in May 2024 <https://sumogis.readthedocs.io/en/2024-aalto-workshop/>`__
 - `Materials for short course at Augsburg University in Sep 2023 <https://sumogis.readthedocs.io/en/2023-augsburg>`__
 - `Materials for special course at Technical University Munich (TUM) in July 2023 <https://sumogis.readthedocs.io/en/2023-tum/>`__
 - `Materials for workshop at Aalto in May 2023 <https://sumogis.readthedocs.io/en/2023-aalto-workshop/>`__